 1. Call of Duty 4: Modern Warfare (2007)

-Modern Warfare (2007) had to take the top spot because, without it, this list wouldn’t exist.
+When it comes to picking the best CoD game of all time, we had to go with the original Modern Warfare (2007).
+This had to take the top spot because, without it, this list wouldn’t exist.
 MW1 took COD’s stale WW2 formula and literally modernized it – and the entire first-person shooter genre, too.
 It also made online multiplayer on consoles something all gamers needed to experience.

 While Call of Duty has had other important milestones since 2007, told better stories, and delivered better multiplayer experiences, nothing will ever be as groundbreaking as Call of Duty 4: Modern Warfare.